Travellers are advised to read the FCO travel advice at gov.uk/foreign-travel-advice for the country they are travelling to.

 Special occasion

-With a seasonal macaron menu, a French patisserie selection and an afternoon tea with a waiting list, Almondine always feels like a special treat.
-Favourites include the pink peppercorn, pistachio and vanilla macarons.
-Individual macarons, £1.20.
+With a seasonal macaron menu, a French patisserie selection and a hugely popular afternoon tea, Almondine always feels like a treat.
+Favourites include the pink peppercorn, pistachio, and maple and bacon macarons.
+Afternoon tea is £27 per person.

-This small cheesemonger stocks cheeses from around the world, plus accompaniments like honey, chutney and oatcakes.
+This small cheesemonger on Rosemount Place stocks cheeses from around the world, plus accompaniments including honey, chutney and oatcakes.

 More city guides and delicious travel tips